12 Steps to Launch your Podcast with SoundCloud

 #12 Apply to iTunes

 After you have a few episodes under your belt you can now apply to have your podcast added to iTunes.
-I personally don’t use iTunes, but a lot of people do, and it’s an absolute must if you want your podcast to reach the ears of the majority of podcast listeners.
+I personally don't use iTunes, but a lot of people do, and it's an absolute must if you want your podcast to reach the ears of the majority of podcast listeners.
 You can read all about the requirements on the Apple Making a Podcast page.
 PowerPress should have made your feed into the correct format for iTunes to handle, but you will need to make sure you add some artwork.
-Your artwork needs to be in square format and at least 1400×1400 pixels.
-That’s pretty large, so you may need to create something new.
-Once you’ve got your image, go to PowerPress settings and click the artwork tab (or if you created a category feed, edit your podcast category feed).
+Your artwork needs to be in square format and at least 1400x1400 pixels.
+That's pretty large, so you may need to create something new.
+Once you've got your image, go to PowerPress settings and click the artwork tab (or if you created a category feed, edit your podcast category feed).
 Add your images and then click Save Changes.
 You can now submit your podcast to iTunes.
 This requires you to have iTunes installed on your computer.

 Other Resources